JohnFawkes/Unity-Addons/Logging/README.md

 * The following information is collected
   - System and Vendor build.props
   - Installed modules
-  - Installed files for your module along with the size of each file
+  - Installed files for your module
   - ResetProps (Getprops if non magisk)
   - Unity debug log
   - Magisk.log and log.bak